Cluster Snapshots

 Manual Snapshot Restore Procedure

-In general, stop the cluster, then replace persistence data and other files with the data from the snapshot, and restart the nodes.
+In general, stop the cluster, then replace the persistence data and other files using the data from the snapshot, and restart the nodes.

 The detailed procedure looks as follows: